AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view their schedule on a specific day.
-2. FitFlow shows the list of clients that have a session for the specified day.<br>
+2. FitFlow shows the list of clients that have a schedule for the specified day.<br>
    Use case ends.

 **Extensions**